richardrhanly-us/shakespeare-hadoop-tfidf/README.md

 king 3
 ```

-This stage measures **how common a word is across the entire corpus**.
+This stage measures how common a word is across the entire corpus.

 ---